Maurice Vidal Portman

-Maurice Vidal Portman (21 March 1860 – 14 February 1935) was a British naval officer, who is best known for documenting several Andamanese tribes between 1879 and 1901 when he was posted as a superintendent of the Andaman Island Penal Colony.
+Maurice Vidal Portman (21 March 1860 – 14 February 1935) was a British naval officer, who is best known for documenting some of the Andamanese tribes between 1879 and 1901 when he was posted as a superintendent of the Andaman Island Penal Colony.

 Life and career

-Portman was born in Canada, the third son of Maurice Berkeley Portman and Helen Vidal Harris.
+Portman was born in England, the third son of Maurice Berkeley Portman and Helen Vidal Harris.
 His father was in turn the third son of Edward Portman, 1st Viscount Portman, and Emma Portman, Baroness Portman.
 He joined the Royal Indian Marine at the age of 16 and was some time in charge of the Viceroy's yacht.
 In July 1879 he was stationed at Port Blair in the Andaman Islands and made Officer in Charge of the Andamanese, a post which he held for more than 20 years with few interruptions (including December 1880 to December 1883 on sick leave, March 1887 to March 1888 on furlough).